-This is the largest of Lie-Nielsen's production bench planes, a massive 610mm(24") long with an A2 cryogenically treated 66mm(2.5/8") wide blade and weighing 4.54kg(10lbs).
-An awesome tool, highly effective in the right hands.
+The Lie-Nielsen No.8 Jointer is the longest and heaviest of Lie-Nielsen's production bench planes.
+It's a massive 610mm(24") long with an A2 cryogenically treated 66mm(2.5/8") wide blade and weighing 4.54kg(10lbs).
+The No.8 is a supreme jointer plane that not only provides extremely precise butt joints but will also establish perfect flatness of large areas.
+An awesome tool and highly effective in the right hands.

 |Nett Weight||4.54 kg (10lbs)|

 Jason the Turner

 30 July 2018